Y0hn/RD/Necronomicon.md

 ```
 ## Sories about:
 ```
-Demons without face (probably looking for one they could take in depths of night) Terrifing Fishman worshiping acient God in Depths of Dead, Black & Muddy part of ocean Grave Unboxing of 2 friend gone wrong (they probably uncovert leginons of monsters) Beings of Ib were purged by people of Sarnath, after 1000 years of prosperity Sarnath was desroyed In Ulthar cause old couple who was killing cats was eaten by cats in some ritual Nameless city of primordial Lizardmen, guarded by Sand-elemental West needed fresh bodies for experiments with his sullution on reanimation Terriffing music of Zann in lost city Rue d'Auseil (probably) kept darkness away (not anymore)
+Demons without face flying throu the night
+Terrifing Fishman worshiping acient God in Depths of Dead, Black & Muddy part of ocean Grave Unboxing of 2 friends gone wrong (they probably uncovert leginons of monsters) Beings of Ib were purged by people of Sarnath, after 1000 years of prosperity Sarnath was desroyed In Ulthar cause old couple who was killing cats was eaten by cats in some ritual Nameless city of primordial Lizardmen, guarded by Sand-elemental
+H. West experimented with his sullution on reanimation of humans (also joind Great War) Terriffing music of E. Zann in lost city Rue d'Auseil (probably) kept darkness away (not anymore) Hellish Fiends of Martense arivals accompanied with lightning in thunder (Y teeth, fur, claws)
 ```
 ### Interesting Terms/Places/Races
 ```